Ashwini130/Chat/README.md

-A simple Peer to Peer chatting application!
+A simple Peer to Peer chatting application using WIFI Direct!